-&lt;sup>5 IPCC (2014), Working Group III - Mitigation of Climate Change.
-Technical Summary, page 25. http://report.mitigation2014.org/drafts/final-draft-postplenary/ipcc\wg3\ar5\final-draft\postplenary\technical-summary.pdf http://www.theccc.org.uk/tackling-climate-change/reducing-carbon-emissions/carbon-budgets-and-targets/
+5 IPCC (2014), Working Group III - Mitigation of Climate Change.
+Technical Summary, page 25. http://report.mitigation2014.org/drafts/final-draft-postplenary/ipcc_wg3_ar5_final-draft_postplenary_technical-summary.pdf

-4.1.5 The relationship between energy, society and development is both critical and complex.
+- 4.1.3 The IPCC states that delaying mitigation until 2030 will increase the challenges of, and reduce the options for, bringing atmospheric concentration levels to 530 ppm CO2e or lower by the end of the century.
+The IPCC suggests that delaying action until 2030 would mean that the rate of greenhouse gas emissions reductions from 2030 to 2050 would need to be 6% per annum compared to just over 3% per annum if early action is taken.
+Achieving greenhouse gas emission reduction rates of this magnitude would also require a much more rapid scale-up of low-carbon energy over this period and higher transitional and long term economic impacts. - 4.1.4 The evidence from the various emission reduction scenarios analysed by the IPCC suggests that the decarbonisation of energy supply by 2100 is essential to enable the emissions reductions set out above to be achieved. - The relationship between energy, society and development is both critical and 4.1.5 complex.
 Effective action on climate change requires that we take account of the wider consequences and impacts of our decisions.
 For example, we recognise that reducing greenhouse gas emissions is not simply a question of increasing investment in renewable energy, but also requires that attention is paid to wider issues around energy supply and energy demand.
 Similarly, we recognise that keeping global temperature rises below 2°C is only part of what we need to do to protect endangered ecosystems and to address the needs of the world's poor.
 The decisions on how to respond to climate change need to pay attention to matters such as the design and financing of the world's urban, land use, transportation and energy systems, the management of issues such as urban sprawl, deforestation, food production and distribution, the national and international governance measures necessary to enable the transition to a low carbon economy, and the development (and associated energy) needs of low income countries.
 These are issues for domestic and international and policymakers, and for society as a whole, including but not limited to institutional investors.